-Heating units powered by fossil fuels, particularly petroleum products, impact on air quality also.
-Although a small deposit of low grade coal is known to exist in the Wrangell Area, its location and quality make it unlikely to be developed.
+Heating units powered by fossil fuels, particularly petroleum products, have potential impact on air quality.

 Petroleum products, particularly gasoline, give off a number of undesirable gaseous products and odors when burned.
-Although the area as a whole shows little opportunity for dense settlement, the most likely area of human congregation, because of recreation and mineral development possibilities, is in the Chitina River Valley.
-This is also the area most likely to be subject to temperature inversions, resulting in smog, or, in the winter, ice fog.
-Fuel combustion adds very greatly to this problem.
-Fortunately, such situations are likely to last only a short time, probably no more than a very few days, because the existing geographic situation tends to produce almost constant winds.
-Heating and power exhausts, therefore, would be dissipated very quickly.

-One possible exception to quick dissipation could be the fumes from an operational smelter.
-The fumes might be sufficiently concentrated to cause damage to plant life in the area, drive animals away, and cause respiratory difficulties for humans.
+While the area as a whole shows little opportunity for dense settlement, low-lying areas, if subject to intensive use, could develop smog or ice fog conditions.
+Construction of a smelter, if not carefully located with respect to prevailing air movements, could seriously affect the environment.
+Fumes might be so concentrated as to damage plant life in the area, drive animals even further away, and cause respiratory difficulties to humans.
 The fumes arise from the need to smelt, or roast, sulphide ores in order to separate the sulphur from the metal.

 Generally speaking, therefore, intensive land use would result in a low to moderate degradation of the air quality.
-Only a smelter would result in serious air quality pollution.
+Only a smelter or major human concentrations would result in serious air pollution.

-The less intensive uses such as logging, most recreational activities and some types of construction would result in low impact.
+The less intensive uses such as logging, most recreational activities, and some types of construction would result in low impact.
 Road and trail construction would probably have a low impact during the construction phase, but a moderate impact during the use period due to the increased numbers of vehicles and the dust raised in traversing such roads in the summer and fall.